 We didn't plan on this low-key approach—it was, unfortunately, foisted on us by a shortened schedule and illness.
 Keith and I just weren't well on this vacation.
 For days before we left I battled a fever that left me too exhausted to do the research I normally would do before a trip.
 And once we got there, neither of us had the energy we usually do, and so our daily schedules were truncated, and we had to let go of many of our expectations.
 We had planned on walking the Zingaro nature preserve (just a few kilometers from where we stayed in Scopello), seeing the Carthegenian ruins on the island of Mozia, wandering into cantinas in Marsala, visiting the salt flats.
 All that will have to wait for another visit.
 Instead we are focusing on where we are grateful.

-- We are grateful that getting there was so easy.
+We are grateful that getting there was so easy.
 We arrived at the Perugia airport in 17 minutes, within 5 minutes we were parked and checked in, 15 minutes for coffee and breakfast in the airport bar, 5 minutes for security.
 Unbelievable.
-The flight was an hour and 10 minutes—we ended up waiting longer in the rental car line.
-Which was frustrating, but allowed us to meet a Benedictine nun who has been working as a librarian in Rome for 17 years.
+The flight was a short hour and 10 minutes.
+In fact, we ended up waiting longer in the rental car line than we did getting to Sicily from our doorstep.
+The rental car thing was frustrating, but allowed us to meet a Benedictine nun who has been working as a librarian in Rome for 17 years.

 It's funny to me that having a dip in health made me all the more cognizant of the health we do have.
 I never stopped being astonished that I was well enough to enjoy our experiences.
 Never stopped being appreciative for the timely bench to sit on, the fact that I was able to walk through fragrant grasses, the feel of the warm air on my weakened skin.